dmesh-io/databricks-sap-hana-docs/docs/features.md

 ## Secure and compliant with industry standards.

-We use Databricks Secrets to grab the proper username and password for connecting to SAP Hana.
+We use Databricks Secrets to grab the proper username and password for connecting to SAP HANA.
 Se configuration on how to configure this.
 More info [here](https://learn.microsoft.com/en-us/azure/databricks/security/secrets/)